hgeri95/async-spring-security-demo/README.md

     SecurityContextHolder.setStrategyName(SecurityContextHolder.MODE_INHERITABLETHREADLOCAL);
 }
 ```
-If you write a simple test, which perform a simple call it will solve your problem.
+If you write a simple test, which performs a simple call, it will solve your problem.
 Maybe you will be satisfied with it
 for a long time in production as well.

 But there is a closed ticket in Spring Security GitHub, where you can read about a discussion why this is not a solution,
  when you are using ThreadPool. (https://github.com/spring-projects/spring-security/issues/6856) This is pretty interesting, but
 a bit hard to understand.
-And I never read any Spring documentation, which mention such a problem.
+And I never read any Spring documentation, which mentioned such a problem.

 As my primary school math teacher said "Until you cannot prove something, I don't believe it", so I started to look the spring implementation.
 Without going into the details I found, that the mentioned strategy and the DelegatingSecurityContextAsyncTaskExecutor doing two
 different things.
 The MODE_INHERITABLETHREADLOCAL strategy clears the context, when you call the SecurityContextHolder.clearContext()
 method.
-While the DelegatingSecurityContextAsyncTaskExecutor calls the clearContext() after an execution finished.
+While the DelegatingSecurityContextAsyncTaskExecutor calls the clearContext() after an execution was finished.
 Based on this
 I had a theory that the mentioned problem in the ticket is a real problem, because in some cases the ThreadPoll will contain
 Threads, where the SecurityContext is already set for a user and it's not cleared.
 In the next chapter, I will show you
 a basic example how I reproduced the issue and tried out different solutions.